Dreams: your doorway to eating disorder healing and a meaningful life

 But your unconscious knows.
 The Self within you knows.
 And the symbols and experiences within your dreams can point the way if you pay attention.

-Opening awareness and wisdom
+Opening awareness and wisdom through your dreams

 Resolving the mystery that empowers your eating disorder is a journey to awareness and freedom.